Bert-Proesmans/bert-proesmans.github.io/content/2021-05-24-My-Kiara-Shrine.md

 Specific points of my story must have made no sense to people living outside my imagination.
 First of all, good, because living in my skull entitles me to rent.
 I haven't seen any money transferred to my account balance yet.
 Second, that's a bit sad.
 I don't wish for anyone to feel excluded.

 So I split myself in two, with minimal brain damage, and answered questions formulated by me.
 We do this FAQ-style because FAQ is LOVE.
-I reduced the answers to a few sentences.

 1. What's wrong with you?
 I need a hobby, it's that simple... and I need to think less.
 A challenging hobby solves both issues.
 What's left is creating commitment to my choice.

 1. Doesn't this mulching physically hurt?
 It's tiring for sure, but only if I want to write this all down in a coherent text.
 So far, no neck injuries from my big brain. /s

 1. Isn't this just romantic love?
 Theoretically, it cannot be.
 I don't know Kiara at all.
 I do admit that this situation is very "My mind is telling me noo-ooo... but my body, my body's is telling yea-eaaaaah-es".

 1. Why Kiara?
 She's very good at entertaining.
 So much so that I lose myself.
 This fact hurts my core.
 She trespassed into my cells like a virus, wreaking havoc and altering my DNA.
 All my mind does is run around in circles.
 Isolation procedures were unsuccessful so far.

 1. How much are you invested for real?
 I don't consider myself a community person.
 As a general rule, I only act for selfish reasons.
 I'm trying to change that up, hopefully to the joy of everyone.
 My fan-related creative work had the purpose of improving myself.
 The fandom acted as a starting point of my creative process.
 My life is not dependant on staying invested in HoloLive forever, so I can and will leave whenever I decide to.

 1. What do you hope will happen in the future?
 I have never thought about that.
 It's up to the superstars to decide because that's part of their job.
 As an egocentric consumer, I'm privileged to complain and leave.
 I sure as hell respect the people in showbusiness for that.